 - After the end of a membership, regardless of the reason, all claims arising from the membership become void.
 It is not possible to refund any fees, donations or the like.
 This does not affect the claims of the association regarding members who are behind with payments of the association fees.

 §5 Financial Matters

-- To cover the activities of the association as agreed upon by the Members Assembly, a funding of the association may be deemed necessary.
+- An annual membership fee as specified in the financial amendment is paid by each member.
 Upon agreement by the Members Assembly, the Managing Committee shall propose a funding scheme in a financial amendment which shall be agreed to by the Members Assembly.

 - Members of the association do not receive payments from the association by virtue of their membership.

 - No member may be paid or reimbursed expenses which are extraneous to the association’s proper objectives or receive disproportionate remunerations.

 The executive bodies of the association are: